icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 - **Returns**:
   - A list of `BroadcasterInfo` detailing broadcasters associated with the specified publication and their statistics.

-#### icrc72_get_broadcaster_subscriptions
+#### icrc72_get_subscription_broadcasters

-Provides subscription data associated with a specific broadcaster, supports pagination and the use of statistical filters.
+Provides broadcaster data associated with a specific subscription, supports pagination and the use of statistical filters.

 - **Parameters**:
+  - `subscription`: Identifer for the subscription by id or namespace `SubscriptionIdentifier`.
   - `prev`: Optional.
 The principal of the last subscriber in the previous list for continued pagination.
   - `take`: Optional.
 The number of subscription entries to return.
   - `statsFilter`: Optional.
 Filters for retrieving specific statistical information.

 - **Returns**:
-  - A list of `SubscriptionInfo` detailing subscriptions managed by the specified broadcaster and their statistics.
+  - A list of `BroadcasterInfo` detailing broadcasters managing by the specified subscription and their statistics.

 ```candid "Methods" +=